 You will need a building permit for most types of renovations, additions, or general home improvements including:

-• Installation or replacement of hot water heaters, furnaces, and boilers.
+• Installation or replacement of hot water heaters, furnaces, boilers and air conditioning.

 • Finishing a basement or attic.

 • Kitchen and bathroom renovations when services for sinks, refrigerators, ovens or stoves are being altered or moved.

 • Building or replacing a deck.